JaskRendix/open_laval/README.md

 - Interpolated blade contour suitable for CAD or CFD preprocessing
 - Export of geometry and metadata
 - Plotting of contours and Prandtl–Meyer diagrams
-- Configuration through a simple `settings.ini` file
+- Configuration through a simple `setting.toml` file
 - asymmetric blade support

 ---